ForomePlatform/anfisa/doc/dev/glossary.rst

         XL-datasets and workspaces, or WS-datasets

     Case
-        is group of persons - samples - with family connections between each other whose genomic information is registered in dataset.
+        is group of persons - samples - with family connections between each other whose genomics information is registered in dataset.

+    Cohort
+        is group of persons, possibly large, collected for scientific purposes

     Sample
         person in :term:`case`, may be affected or unaffected.
 Proband sample in medical cases